pufanyi/GenderRecognitionByVoice/README.md

 This is the project for NTU course *SC1015 Introduction to Data Science and Artificial Intelligence*.

+Our goal is to study the relationship between sound data and the gender of the speaker, and to attempt to estimate the gender of the speaker through various models.

 ## Group Members

 | Name | GitHub Account | Email | Contribution |